OFFICE CONSOLIDATION (as of March 7, 2023)

 (6) No person shall deposit, dump or leave waste and/or refuse of any kind;

-(7) No person shall operate a vehicle, bicycle, power-assisted bicycle, or motorized snow vehicle within the boundaries of an ESA or a natural park area unless signs are posted specifically allowing such activity;
+(7) No person shall, within the boundaries of an ESA or a natural park area, operate a vehicle (including a motor vehicle, automobile, motorcycle, motor assisted bicycle, tricycle, unicycle, bicycle, any kind of power-assisted bicycle, Electric Kick-Scooter, motorized snow vehicle, or traction engine, unless signs are posted specifically allowing such activity;

 (8) No person shall ride, lead or drive any animal within the boundaries of an ESA or a natural park area, except for a dog which must be on a leash in accordance with the requirements of the Dog Licensing and Control by-law;

 (9) Despite subsection 4.1(1), no person shall start or maintain a fire in an ESA or a natural park for any purpose except with the written authority of the Deputy City Manager who may impose specific conditions which shall be adhered to;

 (10) No person shall hike, run, jog, or cross country ski other than on a hiking trail.